 - is yogurt ok after gallbladder removal

-- probiotic yogurt and gall bladder issues
+- is greek yogurt good for gall bladder

 - list of foods to eat after gall bladder is removed